 Death usually happens when the bite is inflicted to a person’s neck causing loss of a large amount of blood within a brief span (< 5 min.), or suffocation.

-Either way, the severing of the carotid artery or the jugular vein from a dog bite is extremely dangerous because blood loss usually happens quickly and death often results within 5-10 minutes.
+The severing of the carotid artery or the jugular vein from a dog bite is extremely dangerous because blood loss may happen quickly and death often results within 5-10 minutes.
 This was the principal cause of death of victim Diane Whipple in the San Francisco dog mauling.

-On the other hand, I believe that if a highly motivated aggressive dog is large enough to access the head area (the most biologically meaning part of a person’s body from the perspective of a dog) of a standing person, and if the circumstances are correct, a dog may intentionally direct its bite to this region of a person’s body (but not necessiarly the neck).
-If a person has fallen or is knocked over during the attack then the dog’s access to the head area easily happens, and the chances of the dog biting the neck increase substantially.
+A highly motivated aggressive dog is large enough to access the head area (the most biologically meaning part of a person’s body from the perspective of a dog) of a standing person, and if the circumstances are correct, a dog may intentionally direct its bite to head or face of a person’s body (but not necessarily the neck).
+And if a person has fallen or is knocked over during the attack then the dog’s access to the head area easily happens, and the chances of the dog biting the neck increase substantially.